gethinode/hinode/content/post/dreamforce-preview-subjects-im-most-looking-forward-to-as-a-marketer.md

   "date": "2022-09-16T15:16:52.000Z",
-  "title": "Dreamforce Preview: Subjects I’m Most Looking Forward to as a Marketer", "Slug": "dreamforce-preview-subjects-im-most-looking-forward-to-as-a-marketer", "description": "<a href="http://www.dreamforce.com"><em>Dreamforce</em></a> is next week &amp; I’m about as excited as a kid going to an Auto Convention.
-It’s expected there will be some waiting for some of these features in Marketing Cloud to fully evolve, but as a marketer, here’s what I’m looking forward to:.", "tags": ["marketing-cloud","dreamforce","pardot","salesforce-event","salesforce"], "author": {
+  "title": "Dreamforce Preview: Subjects I’m Most Looking Forward to as a Marketer", "Slug": "dreamforce-preview-subjects-im-most-looking-forward-to-as-a-marketer", "description": "Dreamforce is next week!
+I’m about as excited as a kid going to an Auto Convention.
+It’s expected there will be some waiting for some of these features in Marketing Cloud to fully evolve, but as a marketer, here’s what I’m looking forward to...", "tags": ["marketing-cloud","dreamforce","pardot","salesforce-event","salesforce"], "author": {
     "name": Tommy Holden,